9 amazing free things to do in Santa Cruz Galapagos and other tips

 Hotel Las Ninfas

-Hotel las Ninfas offers the best value for money.
-If you traveling on a budget but you love to travel in style this hotel is for you.
-Cozy artsy and ample rooms and great courtyard to relax by the pool.
+Hotel Las Ninfas offers the best value for money.
+If you’re traveling on a budget but you love to travel in style, this hotel is for you.
+Cozy, artsy, and ample rooms, and a great courtyard to relax by the pool.
 Close to everything in Puerto Ayora.

-As I was mentioning we didn’t really eat out that much, but we did check out some places and here below you can find my reviews.
+As I was mentioning, we didn’t really eat out that much, but we did check out some places, and below you can find my reviews.

 Costs: 4 to 8 USD per person